KatrooXp/cloud-and-devops-lab/Network/README.md

     - Ifconfig additionally provides statistics on received and transmitted packets, bytes, errors, drops, overruns, carrier status, and collisions on the wireless interface

-### 2. Перевірити якість зв'язку (на домени ukr.net, google.com, 8.8.8.8, та інші), пояснити виведення команди ping.
+### 2. Check the quality of the connection (to domains ukr.net, google.com, 8.8.8.8, and others), explain the output of the ping command.

 ![Alt text](<pictures/Screenshot from 2023-07-19 18-12-03.png>)